fluid-project/infusion/README.txt

     FLUID-2398: Minimum font size control changes the text size even when the base size is larger then the minimum.

 Uploader:
-    FLUID-4017: Total file progress information is inaccurate when uploading files with the HTML 5 version of Uploader
-    FLUID-4018: The "Stop" button is unavailable in the HTML 5 version of Uploader
-    FLUID-3992: When JavaScript is turned off, the Uploader is still visible beneath the Simple Uploader
     FLUID-3996: Deleting files on the local filesystem after they have been added to the Uploader's queue will cause inconsistent behaviour
     FLUID-3997: Can't tab to the "Browse/Add More" button with the keyboard in IE with Flash 10
     FLUID-3999: "Add more" button is not disabled while uploading other files